Dyl777/PANUS_Internship_Activity/README.md

 Installing Visual Studio Enterprise
 1. Download the Visual Studio Enterprise installer from the official Microsoft website.
 2. Run the installer and select the "Enterprise" edition.
-3. Choose the components you want to install, including the ".NET desktop development" and "(link unavailable) and web development" workloads.
+3. Choose the components you want to install, including the ".NET desktop development" and "and web development" workloads.

 Configuring the Development Environment
 1. Launch Visual Studio Enterprise.